-In statistics we find several different correlations but simply “correlation” usually refers to the Pearson correlation: a number between -1 and 1 that indicates how strongly two metric variables are linearly related.
+A Pearson correlation is a number between -1 and +1 that indicates how strongly two variables are linearly related.

 This simple tutorial quickly explains the basics with outstanding illustrations and examples.

 This tutorial quickly walks you through the correct steps for a correlation analysis in SPSS.

 We'll cover a quick data check, the assumptions, significance levels, APA reporting and more.